 SASB Reference GRI Reference 2020 2021 2022 Discussion Source Community Relations Discussion of engagement processes to manage risks and opportunities associated with community interests RT-CH-210a.1 413-1 We have a long history of helping to strengthen the communities in which we do business through volunteerism and financial support of community-based organizations.
 Using our resources to help communities meet some of their most urgent challenges is a natural extension of our values and part of our responsibility as a member of communities around the world.
 We make most of our community investments through the Avery Dennison Foundation, adhering to strict financial and governance guidelines.
 Employees across our geographic regions and businesses also organize additional community-giving efforts.
 In all our giving, we focus on efforts to drive measurable and meaningful change.
-Avery Dennison Foundation Community Impact web page Annual giving \$3.53M \$6.2M \$5.1M Annual giving is measured in US dollars (\$).
+Avery Dennison Foundation Community Impact web page ¢2 5214 ćc ov ĊE 414 Annual giving is measured in US dollars (\$).
 Values reflect giving from the Avery Dennison Foundation and our company.
-In 2022, the Foundation focused on its historic funding areas (education, sustainability and women's empowerment); continued to address the impact of COVID-19 through food insecurity; continued to support organizations promoting diversity, equity and inclusion (DEI) across our operating regions; and supported individuals affected by the war in Ukraine.
-Integrated Report Workforce Number of employees RT-CP-000.C (activity metric) 32,086 36,062 35,929 Training Policy 404-1 To achieve our vision in a way that reflects our company's values, our goal is to attract, develop and retain the best talent, reflecting a diverse workforce at all levels.
+Integrated Report Annual giving \$3.53M \$6.2M \$5.1M In 2022, the Foundation focused on its historic funding areas (education, sustainability and women's empowerment); continued to address the impact of COVID-19 through food insecurity; continued to support organizations promoting diversity, equity and inclusion (DEI) across our operating regions; and supported individuals affected by the war in Ukraine.
+Corporate Social Responsibility Report Workforce Number of employees RT-CP-000.C (activity metric) 32,086 36,062 35,929 Training Policy 404-1 To achieve our vision in a way that reflects our company's values, our goal is to attract, develop and retain the best talent, reflecting a diverse workforce at all levels.
 One of our objectives is to provide an environment of professionalism, growth and opportunity, facilitate career and personal development, and develop programs aimed at optimizing productivity at all levels.
 At a minimum, all employees receive the training needed to perform their job duties as well as assigned Values and Ethics training.
-There are also a number of resources available to our employees globally to facilitate their career and personal development: Onboarding System to support a well-structured onboarding of new employees Global Performance Management process, focused on how employees are performing and growing Career Development/Learning Centers that house tools for career development and training.
+There are also a number of resources available to our employees globally to facilitate their career and personal development: Onboarding System to support a well-structured onboarding of new employees are performing and growing Career Development/Learning Centers that house tools for career development and training.
 32